wknishio/variable-terminal/readme.txt

 * Audio playback.
 * Optical drive control.

-The minimum required java version to execute is at least 1.5.<br>
+The minimum required java version to execute is at least 1.5.

 This software comes with no warranty, use at your own risk!

 ## Installation and initialization

-To install this software, just extract the contents of the released zip file in<br>
+To install this software, just extract the contents of the released zip file in any folder.
-any folder.

 There are 3 main modes of operation for this software: